gias-uddin-swe/magic-spicy-client/README.md

 You can also take a look my Server Site Repository [click hear to check Server site Repository](https://github.com/Porgramming-Hero-web-course/full-stack-server-gias-uddin-swe).

+# key Features

+This is a full-stack restaurant food delivery website.

+ Users can order food and give a review for each food and restaurant.

+ Have admin dashboard and user dashboard.

+ Admin can delete, add, manage services.

 ## Features

 1. React app all Features available